-They would record Owney’s travels by attaching metal baggage tags to his collar to identify the rail lines he travelled on.
-Since he travelled far and wide, to dozens of destinations, soon he got weighed done by his collection of tags.
+They would record Owney’s travels by attaching metal baggage tags to his collar to identify the rail lines he traveled on.
+Since he traveled far and wide, to dozens of destinations, soon he got weighed done by his collection of tags.

 Owney accumulated over a thousand medals and tags – earning each one of them.
 This included his 1895 international trip when he boarded – steamers, ships and reached as far as Asia!

 Postmaster General John Wanamaker was one of Owney’s fans.
 Upon realizing that the dog’s collar was weighed down by an ever-growing number of tags, he gave Owney a harness to display his ‘medals’.